 By comparison my much missed friend Russel West kept things dead simple, using a pair of Canon EOS 60D bodies and just two lenses.
 On the one occasion he had to use one of my D100 bodies he managed to shoot JPEG rather than RAW, so the less said about that the better!
 However, as I’ve mentioned above, his Canon RAW files are no match for the Nikon ones even though his photos are stunning.
 You’d never notice the difference on a web site, but in print it would become obvious.

 Like Russel’s Canon RAW files, Alan Veal’s are no match for the Nikon ones, with almost all his freefall images being shot on the Canon 15mm lens.
 However the subject matter more than makes up for the shortfall!

-So fifteen years later what have I learned?
+So seventeen years later what have I learned?
 Rule 1 - always, always shoot RAW.
 Rule 2 - always follow Rule 1!